lemlac/mulem/docs/reference.md

 Any block that has a *subject* can be inlined using `then` instead of `:`.

 ```
-if x then "True" else "False"
+if x then "True" else "False"   -- Inline form.

 if x:                           -- Block form.
     "True"
 else:
     "False"